John McLean | Director

 Kevin Heaver | Director

-Kevin Heaver joined MCP in 2003 becoming a director in 2005.
+Kevin Heaver joined Morgan Carn Architects in 2003 becoming a director in 2005.
 He has over 35 years experience in architecture.
 He spent his early career working as an architectural technician for architects and contractors where he gained valuable expertise in project delivery.
 He has worked on a wide variety of projects including residential, schools and commercial in both the public and private sectors.

 Kevin is team leader for several multi-million pound projects in Gibraltar.
 Currently he is working on the prestigious new World Trade Center.
 As Gibraltar continues its transformation into a major international finance centre, land is at a premium and the challenge facing the design team is to optimise the net lettable space on the available footprint.